 There are plenty of reasons to choose one particular breed of horse over all others.
 Arabians are known for their endurance and stamina, while Thoroughbreds are the horse of choice for flat-out speed.
 Pretty much any breed of draft horse is a good choice if you want strength and pulling capability.
-But, what if you’re new to riding and want something calm on which to learn the ropes?
-Or you want something calm that you can ride every day, stress-free?
+But what if you’re new to riding?
+What breeds are calm and easy-going enough for a beginner?

 It is important to remember that there are no guarantees.
-The American Quarter Horse might be widely regarded as the calmest horse breed but there is no guarantee that you won’t end up with a fiery one.
-And, while Andalusians are generally considered to be too high-spirited and athletic for a beginner, you could find a relaxed and angelic example.
+The American Quarter Horse might be widely regarded as the calmest horse breed, but you might meet one with attitude.
+And while Andalusians are generally considered to be too high-spirited and athletic for a beginner, you could find a relaxed and angelic horse.

-Below, we have listed 6 of the calmest horse breeds so that you can find the perfect four-legged companion for hacking out.
+Below, we have listed eight of the calmest horse breeds so that you can find the perfect four-legged companion for hacking out.

 1. American Quarter Horse